pkeilbach/htwg-practical-nlp/docs/lectures/preprocessing.md

 !!! warning

-    As you can see, it already involves quite some custom logic and pitfalls and won't work if Wikipedia decides to change the HTML element.
+    As you can see, it already involves quite some custom logic and pitfalls and won't work if Wikipedia makes changes that affect the HTML tree.
     Many Websites offer APIs that allow much more straightforward access to their data via HTTP call, e.g., the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).

 !!! note